 This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+It is important not to become pregnant or father a child while you're having treatment and for a few months afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

-Don’t breastfeed during this treatment because the drug may come through in your breast milk.
+Don’t breastfeed during this treatment because the drug may come through into your breast milk.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and shingles vaccine (Zostavax).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and the shingles vaccine (Zostavax).

 - have other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- have the flu vaccine (as an injection)

-- be in contact with other people who've had live vaccines as injections
+- be in contact with other people who have had live vaccines as injections

-Avoid contact with people who’ve had live vaccines taken by mouth (oral vaccines).
-This includes the rotavirus vaccine given to babies.
-The virus is in the baby’s urine for up to 2 weeks and can make you ill.
-So, avoid changing their nappies for 2 weeks after their vaccination if possible.
+This also includes the rotavirus vaccine given to babies.
+The virus is in the baby’s poo for up to 2 weeks and could make you ill.
+So avoid changing their nappies for 2 weeks after their vaccination if possible.
 Or wear disposable gloves and wash your hands well afterwards.